CrowCpp/Crow/docs/guides/streaming.md

     A write error in the middle of the transfer is treated like `abort` as far as the connection is concerned: the terminating frame is not sent and the connection is closed instead of being reused for keep-alive.

 !!! note

+    Chunked providers require HTTP/1.1.
+When a handler configures either a synchronous or asynchronous chunk provider for an HTTP/1.0 request, Crow does not invoke the provider.
+It replaces the streaming response with a finite `505 HTTP Version Not Supported` response, removes `Transfer-Encoding`, adds `Content-Length`, closes the connection, and invokes the completion handler exactly once with `clean == false`.

+!!! note